CodeAwareness/caw.localservice/README.md

 # CodeAwareness client system service

-This is a service that needs to be wrapped and compiled specifically for Windows, MacOS, Linux.
+This is a local (client) system service that needs to be wrapped and compiled specifically for Windows, MacOS, Linux.
 We could use node-windows, node-mac, and systemd to ensure proper launching, restarting and logging.
 We're also using node-ipc for communication with the editor plugins.

+The service listens on port 48408.
+We have the port customization on our TODO list, since it's a complex problem involving coordination between this service and various clients, such as PowerPoint addons, VSCode extensions, vim/emacs plugins, etc.

 ## Getting Started